 Our faculty use a teaching style that emphasizes core concepts and actively incorporates teamwork, problem solving and project management skills into our lecture and lab courses.
-This means that our lecture courses involve active participation and allows for greater long-term retention of material than traditionally taught courses.
+This means that our lecture courses involve active participation and allows for greater long-term retention of material.

 We also focus on providing research experiences both inside and outside the classroom.
-In addition to on-campus jobs in faculty labs, we offer three lab based courses that provide hands-on exposure to highly technical instrumentation and the opportunity to work on unique novel DNA sequences.
+In addition to on-campus experiences in faculty labs, we offer three lab based courses that provide hands-on exposure to highly technical instrumentation and the opportunity to work on novel DNA sequences.
+Internships with local biomedical and agricultural companies are also available.

 - Cheryl Bailey, PhD.
 National Academies Education Fellow in the Life Sciences, Holling Teaching Award